Mario Kart Live: Home Circuit

-Mario Kart Live: Home Circuit is a 2020 racing mixed reality game.
-It is the fifteenth installment in the Mario Kart series, announced in celebration of the 35th anniversary of the Super Mario franchise.
-It was developed by Velan Studios and published by Nintendo released on October 16, 2020 for the Nintendo Switch.
-Its toy radio-controlled cars race around the player's home, streaming video from their onboard cameras into the video game.
-It received favorable reviews with 1.27 million copies sold worldwide.
+Mario Kart Live: Home Circuit is a 2020 mixed reality kart racing game developed by Velan Studios and published by Nintendo for the Nintendo Switch.
+It is the tenth game in the Mario Kart series, announced in celebration of the 35th anniversary of the Super Mario franchise.
+Players control toy radio-controlled cars which race around the player's home, streaming video from the onboard camera in the karts into the video game.
+It received favorable reviews and sold 1.73 million units worldwide As of 31 December 2022.

 Gameplay

 Players build racing playsets around the house.
 The radio controlled cars are equipped with video cameras, controlled via the Nintendo Switch.
 The track has many traditional Mario Kart items.
 The game supports up to 4 players, either human or AI.
 The Grand Prix mode has the player race against Bowser Jr. and the Koopalings, and unlocks new customization options and costumes for the playable characters.
 The level creation in Home Circuit is performed by placing guidance arrows along four gates to make checkpoints which advance the player through the five-lap race.